-PRINCETON, N.J. -- As the national Black History Month theme for 2013 is "At the Crossroads of Freedom and Equality," the Ivy League is taking a different spin to mark the month-long celebration of African-American culture in the United States.
+PRINCETON, N.J. -- As the national Black History Month theme for 2013 was "At the Crossroads of Freedom and Equality," the Ivy League is taking a different spin to mark the month-long celebration of African-American culture in the United States.

 Click on the links below to read the thoughts from "A Student-Athlete's Perspective" as The Ivy League Celebrates Black History Month: